opencurve/curve/docs/en/snapshotcloneserver_en.md

 ### 1.3 Snapshot Procedure

-Here's what would happen when the user initiates a snapshot request to the snapshot system.
-The request will goes to the HTTP service layer, in which a specific snap task will be generated and handed over to the snapshot task manager for scheduling.
+Here's what would happen when the user sends a snapshot request to the snapshot system.
+The request will goes to the HTTP service layer, in which a specific snapshot task will be generated and handed over to the snapshot task manager for scheduling.
 The process of taking a snapshot is that a temporary snapshot in CurveFS will first be generated, then dumped to the object storage system, and finally deleted.

 The following steps are for creating a snapshot:

 1. Generate snapshot records and persist them to Etcd.
 Several judgments are required for this step: For the same volume, there can only be one snapshot being taken at the same time, so it is necessary to judge whether the volume has a snapshot request being processed.
 Theoretically, unlimited snapshots are supported by the system, and in the implementation we put a limit to the depth of snapshot, which can be modified in the configuration file.
 For this reason, we also need to determine whether the number of snapshot exceeds the limit.
 If every thing works well, the metadata of the original volume will be read from MDS and a snapshot record will be generated and persisted to Etcd.
 The status of the snapshot generated in this step is 'pending'.

-2. Create temporary snapshot on CurveFS, retuen seqNum of the snapshot created, then update the seqNum of the snapshot record.
+2. Create temporary snapshot on CurveFS, return seqNum of the snapshot created, then update the seqNum of the snapshot record.
 4. Create snapshot mapping table (see 1.4.1), and save it to object storage S3.
-6. Store snapshot data from CurveFS to object storage S3.
+6. Dump snapshot data from CurveFS to object storage S3.
 When storing, the snapshot system first reads the snapshot data from CurveFS, then uploads the data to the S3.
 8. Delete the temporary snapshot.
 10. Update snapshot status to 'done'.

 ### 1.4 Organization of Snapshot Data

-Each snapshot has a corresponding record in the snapshot system and a persisted one in Etcd, and a uuid as the unique identifier.
+Each snapshot has a corresponding record in the snapshot system which persisted in Etcd and use a uuid as unique identifier.

 #### 1.4.1 Organization of snapshot data on S3